gardehal/python-todo/README.md

 ---

 - ['-tasks', '-t']: prints an indexed list of tasks in the current task list.
+- ['-lists', '-l']: prints a list of all task lists.
 - ['-add', '-a'] + string: adds the following string to the current task list.
 - ['-delete', '-d'] + number: deletes the corresponding task in the current task list.
 - ['-check', '-c', '-x'] + number: toggle the completetion of the corresponding task in the current task list.